OneHundredThousand/jtml/README.md

 Flags (query params on the script URL):

-- `?debug` — log every actor that is processed
+- `?debug` — log every event that is processed
-- `?debug&debug-only` — only actors that also have `jt-debug-only`
+- `?debug&debug-only` — only event that also have `jt-debug-only`
 - `?debug&debug-verbose` — include props even when the attribute is absent

 ---